OpenFAST/r-test/README.md

 Example: `python updateBaselineSolutions.py local/solution/TestName target/solution/TestName [Darwin,Linux,Windows] [Intel,GNU]`

 ### NOTE - ServoDyn external controllers for 5MW_Baseline cases
 The cases using the 5MW turbine require an external controller for ServoDyn.
 The source code for three external controllers are provided, but they must be compiled and installed.

-For Linux and Mac systems, a python script is included at `glue-codes/fast/compileDISCON.py` which executes `cmake` and compiles with `make` automatically.
-The compile script is called with no arguments:
-`python compileDISCON.py `
+On Linux and Mac, `cmake` projects exist to compile the controllers with `make`.

-On Windows systems, `cmake` can generate a Visual Studio project to compile and install the controllers.
-Create a `build` directory at
+For Windows systems, `cmake` can generate a Visual Studio project to compile and install the controllers.

+For all system types, create `build` directories at
 - `r-test/glue-codes/fast/5MW_Baseline/ServoDyn/DISCON/build`
 - `r-test/glue-codes/fast/5MW_Baseline/ServoDyn/DISCON_ITI/build`
 - `r-test/glue-codes/fast/5MW_Baseline/ServoDyn/DISCON_OC3/build`

-and run `cmake` in each one replacing your Visual Studio version and architecture in the following command:
+and run `cmake ..` in each one.
+For Windows, add your Visual Studio version and architecture in the following command:
 `cmake -G "Visual Studio 14 2015 Win64" ..`

 Ultimately, three `.dll`'s should be compiled and placed in the `5MW_Baseline` parallel to the test cases that will be executed.
 For example, if the regression test is executed automatically with `ctest` or `manualRegressionTest.py`, all case files will be copied to `openfast/build`.
 In this case, these three controller libraries must exist: